-The History of The Teenage Mutant Ninja Turtles
+History Of The Teenage Mutant Ninja Turtles

 The Teenage Mutant Ninja Turtles comic was created by Kevin Eastman and Peter Laird.
 The characters came out from a drawing that Eastman did and watching television with Laird.
-With the loan from Kevin’s uncle and a tax refund, Kevin and Peter self-published a single issue featuring Teenage Mutant Ninja Turtles.
+With a loan from Kevin’s uncle and a tax refund, Kevin and Peter self-published a single issue featuring Teenage Mutant Ninja Turtles.

 In 1987, Playmates Toys was approached to create a toy line that was based on the Teenage Mutant Ninja Turtles comics.

 By 1988, the second season of the show debuted.
 By this time, the series became a Saturday morning cartoon that was very popular with the mainstream audiences, particularly children.
-The show’s success allowed it to become syndicated.
-The show expanded to a five day a week showing during the afternoons.
+The show’s success allowed it to become syndicated, and the show expanded to a five day a week showing during weekday afternoons.

 They were responsible for fighting against the evil forces that plague their beloved city of New York.
 The Popular 1980’s Cartoon – Teenage Mutant Ninja Turtles introduced Leonardo, Raphael, Michelangelo, and Donatello to the world.

 The Popularity For The Teenage Mutant Ninja Turtles

 The 1987 animated show was responsible for helping the Teenage Mutant Ninja Turtles reached its cult status.
 The animated show remains the most popular take on the characters, and the rest as they say is history!